AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Mapping, agricultural monitoring, risk mapping, disaster response.

-**Operational Examples:** Recent Kenyan Red Cross drone missions (with mentorship from Canadian companies DAC and Altohelix) include: creating drone maps of the Dadab refugee camp, documenting shelter reconstruction efforts and crop health monitoring in Kilifi, flood response and documentation in Moyale, flood search and resuce in West Pokot, and  flood risk mapping in Narok County.
+**Operational examples:** Recent Kenyan Red Cross drone missions (with mentorship from Canadian companies DAC and Altohelix) include: creating drone maps of the Dadab refugee camp, documenting shelter reconstruction efforts and crop health monitoring in Kilifi, flood response and documentation in Moyale, flood search and resuce in West Pokot, and  flood risk mapping in Narok County.

 **Summary:** In June 2017, the Kenyan Red Cross used drone footage provided by the Red Cross Red Crescent Climate Centre to convey the scale of flooding in the Ewaso Ngiro river basin.
 The Kenyan Red Cross began its own drone program in early 2019, working closely with Canada-based companies DAC Aviation and Altohelix.
 The drone program's goal is to build in-house drone-piloting and drone data-analysis capacity amongst Kenyan Red Cross staff both at headquarters and amongst regional teams.
 Ultimately, it hopes to be able to provide drone services to the broader humanitarian community, including UNHCR: it also hopes to work with drone-delivery technology (dependent upon the loosening of Kenya's current, strict, drone regulations).
 Currently, the program works with 2 drone models: the DJI Mavic 2 Enterprise and the Mavic Pro 2, as well as the ArcGIS, Pix4D, and OpenDroneMap software packages.